 Cisco customers have a choice between Application Centric Infrastructure (ACI) and Ethernet VPN (EVPN) for building their data center network fabrics.
 Since these technologies are thought to be interchangeable, the choice often falls to cultural, political or other “Layer 8” decision-making.
-But the fabric technologies are different in ways both subtle and significant, and one’s choice has a profound impact on fabric orchestration, operations, and staffing.
+But the fabric technologies are, in fact, different in ways both subtle and significant, and one’s choice has a profound impact on fabric orchestration, operations, and staffing.

 I hope you’ll join me all the way through this three-part blog series as I compare and contrast these technologies and provide a foundation for deciding on the best choice for your organization’s needs.

 A network fabric is a collection of network switches that behave as one, which typically means:

 - Any port of any switch can be configured for any Virtual Routing and Forwarding (VRF), Layer 3 subnet, and/or Layer 2 VLAN.